docker/docs/compose/file-watch.md

 Sync is ideal for frameworks that support "Hot Reload" or equivalent functionality.

-More generally, they can be used in place of bind mounts for many development use cases.
+More generally, sync rules can be used in place of bind mounts for many development use cases.

 #### Rebuild